geometerio/elixir-phoenix-dockerfile-examples/README.md

 Here are the steps required to deploy on Digital Ocean's App platform (after you have copied the required files into your project):

-1) Create an app on DO
+1) Create an app on Digital Ocean
 1) Set the environment variables shown in `.envrc.sample` in Overview -> Components -> Environment Variables
 1) Create a CNAME in your DNS provider for the new Digital Ocean app domain name.
 1) Set the environment variable `CANONICAL_HOST` in DO to be this new CNAME value.